cozy/cozy-stack/docs/konnectors.md

 #### Access to the stack

-An attackant can try to profit of konnectors for accessing the stack.
+An attacker can try to profit of konnectors for accessing the stack.
 It can target the port 6060, used by the stack to manage the cozy instances.
 Or, it can use its privileged position for timing attacks on passwords.